-Periodontal Disease And Diabetes
+Periodontal Disease And Osteoporosis

 Osteoporosis, a bone disease characterized by decrease in bone mass and density, may be associated with tooth loss.
 As the jaw bone that supports and anchors the teeth loses its density, the teeth loosen from their sockets.
 Periodontal disease causes bone loss around the teeth.
 Both periodontal disease and osteoporosis are associated with bone loss.